 The Missing Piece

-This piece was commissioned by my client, a childhood friend, as a birthday present for herself from the family.
-It shows her with her husband standing in the porch of her childhood home with her sister and brother-in-law on the right, father mowing the lawn on the left and mother and niece in the foreground.
+Commissioned by my client, a childhood friend, as a birthday present for herself from the family.
+It shows her with her husband standing in the porch of her childhood home with her sister and brother-in-law on the right, father mowing the lawn, mother and niece in the foreground.
 This was a particularly poignant piece for me to paint.
 I knew this house well and would walk up this garden path every week day morning to knock for my friend on the way to school, always greeted with a warm welcome by her mother.
 Sadly my client lost her mother after a short illness last year, a huge loss for the family.
-My client told me how she wanted each family member depicted in the painting and I stuck to her brief.
+My client told me how she wanted each family member depicted in the painting.
 For me, the main focus of the painting had to be her mother pausing in her weeding to watch her young grandaughter play with the same toy she herself used to play with when she was a child.
 Blondie, a beloved family pet lost some years ago, sits beside her.
 I hope the whole family will look at this painting with fondness and a smile for many years to come.
 20″ x 16″ acrylic on canvas

 Boy On The Rock